davidaparicio/go-course-beginner/day3.md

 ### `context` package

-* for cancellation and timeouts
+* for terminating goroutines via cancellation and/or timeouts
 * uses a `<-chan struct{}` to broadcast a cancellation signal to multiple goroutines
 * more on this in the second training